See What You Need Before You Print Your Own Checks

-But what if you print your checks without magnetic ink, and the check passes through a magnetic reader?
+What if you print your checks without magnetic ink, and the check passes through a magnetic reader?
 Then the check has to be processed manually, which can result in fees for you or your payee, as well as slower processing.

 The safest route is to use magnetic ink.
 It is more expensive than regular ink, but it’s not outrageous.

 If you just need a single check, your bank might be able to give you what you need.
 For example, you might need to provide a voided check for setting up direct deposit, or you might have a one-off situation that requires a paper check.
 Banks usually offer small quantities of checks with your account information printed on them for a small fee.
 Call ahead and ask if it's possible to get a counter check before you make a trip to the branch.